EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Recommended: Microsoft Fabric

-Fabric runs on Azure Government (GCC/GCC High) with FedRAMP authorization.
+Fabric runs on Azure Government (GCC/GCC High) with FedRAMP framework contributor work.
 Databricks on Azure Government has limited feature availability.
 Fabric unified governance through Purview simplifies FISMA and FedRAMP continuous monitoring requirements.

 Technology / AI-Native